siyanghao/TriggerBox/README.md

 Programmable MIMO synchronization device, software and hardward design

 ### Input
-- Active Trigger : Read TTL signal rising edge powered with 5V from the system.
-Intend to coordinate with a conducting mannul push-trigger.
+- Active Triggers : Read TTL signal rising edge powered with 5V from the system.
+Intend to coordinate with a conducting manual push-trigger.
-- Passive Trigger: Read TTL signal rising edge powered with 5V from other system, current rated to 20mA. e.g. the trigger signal from motion controller or high speed cameras.
+- Passive Triggers: Read TTL signal rising edge powered with 5V from other system, current rated to 20mA. e.g. the trigger signal from motion controller or high speed cameras.

 ### Output
 - Flash: A diriving pules to standrad LED diode